Yuxuanliu-HZAU/HybSuite/README.md

 ## HybSuite Input and Usage Instruction

-Full instructions on running the HybSuite pipeline, including pipeline input preparation and parameters configuration, are available on our wiki: https://github.com/Yuxuanliu-HZAU/HybSuite/wiki/Tutorial
+Full instructions on running the HybSuite pipeline, including pipeline input preparation and parameter configuration, are available on our wiki: https://github.com/Yuxuanliu-HZAU/HybSuite/wiki/Tutorial

 ## HybSuite Pipeline Output

-Full details about results and output directories and files are available on our wiki:
+Full details about the results, output directories and files are available on our wiki:
 https://github.com/Yuxuanliu-HZAU/HybSuite/wiki/Results-and-output-files

 # Citation